dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<list>`

-  A comma separated list of CSV file with data to join to the visualization data.
+  A comma separated list of `.csv` file with data to join to the visualization data.
 This data can then be used in the visualization tooltips or filters.
 [See details here](/preparing-data/data-requirements/) for formatting requirements.

 - ### `--tooltip-cols`